The Basics of Mad Cow Disease

 A human version of mad cow disease called variant Creutzfeldt-Jakob disease (vCJD) is believed to be caused by eating beef products contaminated with central nervous system tissue, such as brain and spinal cord, from cattle infected with mad cow disease.
 For this reason, the USDA requires that all brain and spinal cord materials be removed from high-risk cattle -- older cattle, animals that are unable to walk, and any animal that shows any signs of a neurological problem.
 These cow products do not enter the U.S. food supply.
 The USDA believes this practice effectively safeguards U.S. public health from vCJD.

-According to the CDC, no cases of vCJD have been identified in the U.S. However, it's believed those cases were caused by consumption of meat outside the U.S.
+According to the CDC, four deaths from vCJD have been identified in the U.S. However, it's believed those cases were caused by consumption of meat outside the U.S.

 What Are the Symptoms of vCJD?

 The disease can affect all age groups and is very hard to diagnose until it has nearly run its course.
 In the early stages of vCJD, people have symptoms related to the nervous system, like depression and loss of coordination.
 Later in the illness, dementia develops.
 But only in advanced stages of the disease can brain abnormalities be detected by MRI (magnetic resonance imaging). vCJD is fatal, usually within 13 months of the onset of symptoms.